seng438-winter-2022/seng438-a4-Hesham-E/Assignment4-ReportTemplate.md

 ![Adding](https://user-images.githubusercontent.com/73035150/159103833-1e488016-91e8-4162-b00c-525e25c39f3b.PNG)
 ![Adding-2](https://user-images.githubusercontent.com/73035150/159103840-66430d96-4dd2-4da6-8ff9-9d8315dd7e43.PNG)

-# how did you test each functionaity with different test data
+# how did you test each functionality with different test data

+Test 7:
+Incorrect Login - This functionality was tested by inputting different sets of incorrect email address and/or password while signing into walmart account.

+Test 8:
+Adding item to cart - This functionality was tested by adding different items from the walmart page into the cart and checking out.
+For example, few items from the electronics section were added to check the functionality.

 # Discuss advantages and disadvantages of Selenium vs. Sikulix